 FHWA and/or FDOT identify a Class of Action Determination for each priority project, which is summarized along with ETAT and community input, preliminary project concepts, reasonable project alternatives, and scoping recommendations in the Final Programming Summary Report.
-This report is used as the transition document to the Project Development Phase, and is available electronically, in the EST, to project managers, resource agencies and the public.
+This report is used as the transition document to the Project Development Phase, and is available electronically to project managers, resource agencies and the public.

-Section 7.0 Project Development & Environment
+Section 7.0 Project Development Documentation

-During Project Development, NMFS will assist FDOT in compliance with NMFS's proprietary and regulatory laws and rules cited in Appendix A, and will coordinate resource permit processing, as applicable to State of Florida laws and/or Federal regulations so that project approvals are acceptable to all parties.
-PD&E studies may include a project Web site for use in the coordination of project reviews and comments.
+During Project Development, USEPA will assist FDOT in compliance with USEPA's proprietary and regulatory laws and Rules cited in Appendix A, and will coordinate resource permit processing, as applicable to State of Florida laws and/or Federal regulations so that project approvals are acceptable to all parties.
+Project development and environmental studies may include a project Web site for use in the coordination of project reviews and comments.
 The NEPA documents will be developed using information supported by technical studies.
-Table 3 identifies the reports and coordination responsibilities for FDOT, FHWA, and the NMFS ETAT representative.
+Table 3 identifies the reports and coordination responsibilities for FDOT, FHWA, and the USEPA ETAT representative.